Roaming-Initiative/roaming-initiative-hardware/Omnitik.md

 ##Software

-Your average Omnitik comes with RouterOS v6, which is based on the Linux kernel and a mess of other utilities.
+Omnitiks come with RouterOS v6, which is a custom made firmware based on the Linux kernel and mix of other utilities.
 OpenWRT and DD-WRT are not supported on the Omnitik yet, although it should be possible to support this platform.

 ##Modifications